-“Keep Smiling” von Rusudan Chkonia gewinnt CICAE-Preis in Vilnius!
+“Keep Smiling” by Rusudan Chkonia wins CICAE prize in Vilnius!

 RUSUDAN CHKONIA’s “KEEP SMILING” won CICAE ART CINEMA AWARD within the framework of the 18th Vilnius International Film Festival last Monday – just one month and a half after Simon Groß et Nana Ekvtimishvili’s victory in Berlin!